cloobTech/CirlcleGround/docs/api/space_amenity/delete_space_amenity.md

 # Delete Space Amenity

 **Endpoint:** `DELETE /api/v1/space_amenities/{space_amenity_id}`
-**Description:** This endpoint allows users to delete  one space amenity from the database in a  request.
+**Description:** This endpoint allows user to delete  one space amenity from the database in a  request.
 **Content-Type:** `application/json`